We encourage student attendance at the 2018 conference and offer the following resources to support student participation.

 Prizes will be awarded to the top student poster and presenter, selected by judges for the oral presentations and by a people’s choice award for posters.

 Volunteering is an opportunity to interact with the conference organizers and attendees.
-Working as a volunteer is also one of two ways that students can qualify for a registration fee waiver grant.
+Working as a volunteer is also a way for students to qualify for a grant (see below).
 There are a number of positions available for student volunteers such as registering attendees, assisting session moderators, or setting up rooms.
 Contact Jenn Anziano if you are interested in volunteering.

-The Chapter is offering a limited number of student grants to help defray the cost of attending the 2018 SER-NE regional conference.
+Student grants are available to help defray the cost of attending the conference.
 There are two categories of grants: registration fee waiver grants and travel grants.
 Eligible students may apply for and receive both grants.
-To be eligible, an applicant must be: (1) a full-time undergraduate or graduate student; (2) a student member of SER (contact Denise Burchsted if membership poses a financial hardship); and (3) contributing to the conference by presenting a talk/poster or by volunteering.
+To be eligible, an applicant must be both: (1) a full-time student in the past or upcoming year, in high school, undergraduate, or graduate studies; and (2) contributing to the conference by presenting a talk/poster or by volunteering.
+Additionally, student membership of SER or CFE is required for grant awardees, but membership is not required to be considered for a grant.
+Contact Denise Burchsted if membership poses a financial hardship.

 Many colleges and universities also provide funding for their students to attend conferences, especially if presenting a talk or poster.
 We encourage students to explore this additional avenue of support.